 Estimated number of working equines and camels: 619,000

-Last year, our dedicated team treated more than 18,000 working animals in Tunisia.
+Last year, our dedicated team provided treatments to more than 18,000 working animals in Tunisia.

 Three SPANA centres based in Bou Salem, Kasserine and Kebili

-Three mobile veterinary clinics visiting animals in souks and rural areas
+Four mobile veterinary clinics visiting animals in souks and rural areas, some of which are isolated and impoverished, five days a week

 Our education work currently consists of a network of animal clubs in schools and our hands-on mobile exhibition in an interactive education bus which tours the country